magiclabs/example-nextjs/README.md

 ### Magic Link Auth

-In `pages/login.js`, we handle `magic.user.loginWithMagicLink()` which is what triggers the magic link to be emailed to the user.
+In `pages/login.js`, we handle `magic.auth.loginWithMagicLink()` which is what triggers the magic link to be emailed to the user.
 It takes an object with two parameters, `email` and an optional `redirectURI`.
 Magic allows you to configure the email link to open up a new tab, bringing the user back to your application.
 With the redirect in place, a user will get logged in on both the original and new tab.
 Once the user clicks the email link, send the `DID token` to our server endpoint at `/api/login` where we validate it.

 ```js
 async function handleLoginWithEmail(email) {